aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

 To remove the stack:

-1. Open the AWS CloudFormation Console
+1. Open the AWS CloudFormation Console.
-1. Click the *rds-proxy-load-test* project, right-click and select "*Delete Stack*"
+1. Click the *rds-proxy-load-test* project, right-click and select "*Delete Stack*".
 1. Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
 1. When it is done, the status will change from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
 It will then disappear from the list.